-The Title IX coordinator, Beverley DiGiacobbe, may be contacted at titleixcoordinator@saintleo.edu or beverley.digiacobbe@saintleo.edu.
+The Title IX coordinator, Vanessa O'Connell, may be contacted at titleixcoordinator@saintleo.edu or vanessa.oconnell@saintleo.edu.

-The Director of Accessibility Services and The Section 504 Coordinator, Michael Bailey, may be contacted at michael.bailey02@saintleo.edu.
+The Director of Accessibility Services and The Section 504 Coordinator, Dr. Michael Bailey, may be contacted at michael.bailey02@saintleo.edu.

-Complaints of discrimination or harassment should follow the procedures outlined in the SCode of Conduct, section C4.
+Complaints of discrimination should follow the procedures outlined in the Code of Conduct, section C4.
 Crime Reporting.